sandudorogan/CSharpUnixTerminalSimulator/README.md

 ## C#
 ------
-...As the name implies it, the repository contains a *simplist* terminal simulator which supports the abridged versions of the following commands:
+As the name implies it, the repository contains a *simplist* terminal simulator which supports the abridged versions of the following commands:
 * `Echo` message
 * `Echo` message > file
 * `Cd` path